manu-silicon/xenko-docs/xenko-launcher.md

 >**Note:** While updating an existing version, you can choose either a major or a minor version to install.
 However, once that version is installed, you cannot revert to a bug fix version.

 * Click the release notes button to view the release notes of a Xenko version.
-* Click the download and install button to download and install the required Xenko version.
+* Click the download and install button to install the required Xenko version.
 * Click the uninstall button to uninstall a Xenko version.

    ![Switch or Update Versions](media/SwitchUpdateVersions.png)